felixrindt/truthtable/README.md

 ## Running the program.

-The expression for which the truthtable is to be build is input via one of two ways:
+The expression for which the truthtable is to be build is input via one of three ways:
 1. first line of the standard input
 ```
 $ python3 truthtable.py